Please note that Tapas no longer supports Internet Explorer.

 Irin narrowed his eyes.

-Her story was full of holes and jumps that didn’t make any sense, but then again, her performance against the dream leech wasn’t something any normal inhabitant of the Outer Realms could accomplish.
+Her story was full of holes and jumps that didn’t make any sense, but then again, her performance against the dream leech wasn’t something any average inhabitant of the Outer Realms could accomplish.
+She didn’t seem to be an adventurer either.

 But, following that logic, it made even less sense that someone from Earth of all places could do anything like that here.